tstack/lnav/docs/source/commands.rst

 * switch-to-view <name> - Switch to the given view name (e.g. log, text, ...)

+* zoom-to <zoom-level> - Set the zoom level for the histogram view.

 * redraw - Redraw the window to correct any corruption.

 Output